alexgo-io/alex-v1-docs/trading-lending-and-borrowing/trading-pool/README.md

 ### Fee Rate
 The percentage of the transaction amount that is taken as a fee during a swap or other operations.

-### Fee Rebates
+### Fee Rebate
-Trading Pool re-invests any fee rebates to the relevant pool liquidity, i.e. the invariant increases slightly after each transaction, similar to Uniswap V2.
+The portion of the swap fee that is reinvested into the relevant pool's liquidity, causing the pool's invariant to increase slightly after each transaction.
+This mechanism is similar to that of Uniswap V2.

 ### Ratio
-In each pool, there are two predefined values that are used to calculate the relationship between the amounts of tokens involved in a swap operation.
-These ratios determine the maximum amount that can be deposited or exchanged within the pool.
+The ratio represents the relationship between the amounts of a token pair involved in pool operations.
+Each pool has two predefined values, `max-in-ratio` and `max-out-ratio`, which set the maximum amounts that can be involved in swap operations.

 ### Out given in
 Sometimes you may want to know the expected amount of token-y if you were to swap certain amount of token-x.
 Or you may want to know the expected amount of token-x for some token-y.
 Two read-only functions - `get-y-given-x` and `get-x-given-y` will do that for you.